-Denver Broncos owner Pat Bowlen dies at age 75
+Broncos owner Pat Bowlen dies at 75 before Hall enshrinement

 “That’s why I think he was so beloved by so many people, including myself,” Shanahan said.
 “And you also knew that he would give anything to make your football team better or at least get a chance at the Super Bowl.
 At that time you would say every ounce that he had — I should say every penny he had — he wanted to go into giving the football team a Super Bowl.
 That was his No. 1 priority.
 That was it.
 It was not trying to buy different companies and trying to make more money.
 His goal was winning a Super Bowl.”

-Former Broncos coach Gary Kubiak said: “Most guys would tell you that played for him or worked for him that he was not only our owner, but he was your friend.”

-Bowlen served as a sounding board for NFL Commissioners Pete Rozelle, Paul Tagliabue and Roger Goodell.
-He was a driving force in the league’s growth as a member of several committees, including co-chairing the NFL Management Council and working on the league’s network contracts.
+Bowlen served as a sounding board for NFL commissioners Pete Rozelle, Paul Tagliabue and Roger Goodell.
+He was crucial to the league’s growth as a member of 15 NFL committees, including co-chairing the NFL Management Council and working on network TV contracts such as the league’s ground-breaking $18 billion deal in 1998.

+“Pat personified all that’s right about the NFL and is extremely deserving of this summer’s recognition as a member of the Pro Football Hall of Fame,” Goodell said.

+Hall President & CEO David Baker said: “Pat’s leadership helped shaped the NFL into what it is today.
+He also transformed the Denver Broncos into one of the finest franchises in the league and gave a winning identity to an entire region.
+He was a man who lived life with passion, conviction and demonstrated the highest level of integrity at all times.”

-Bowlen had a deep appreciation for his players, whether or not they were stars, and it’s not unusual to see retired players watching Broncos practice.
+Bowlen had a deep appreciation for his players , whether or not they were stars, and it’s not unusual to see ex-Broncos watching practice.

 “When I retired, Mr. B. told me I was welcome anytime at team headquarters,” said Hall of Fame tight end Shannon Sharpe.
 “He said I didn’t need a pass, either: ‘Your face is your credential.'”

 Ownership of the franchise is held in a trust Bowlen set up more than a decade ago in hopes one of his seven children will one day run the team.
-Until then, Joe Ellis is doing so in a “What would Pat do?” sort of way.
+Until then, Broncos President and CEO Joe Ellis, one of three trustees, is doing so in a “What would Pat do?” sort of way.

+Although daughter Brittany is hoping to one day take over the team, the succession plan and the trustees’ oversight of Bowlen’s estate has been challenged in state district court in the last year by some members of the Bowlen family.

 Those who worked for Bowlen remember a man who put production ahead of profits; trained tirelessly for triathlons; fostered a winning atmosphere from the lobby to the locker room; and was always quick with a compliment and sure to couch his criticism.

-“It’s the old catchphrase ‘win-win,'” Ellis said.
-“He was all about that.”

-Bowlen flashed his competitive streak whether on the road conducting league business, on the sideline watching his team, or on the StairMaster drenched in sweat.
+Bowlen flashed his competitive streak whether on the road conducting league business, on the sideline watching his team or on the StairMaster drenched in sweat.

 It was evident in his dislike for Peyton Manning when the quarterback played for Indianapolis before joining the Broncos in 2012.